Analysis | Why the GOP is fretting about its inability to define Biden

 We thus far haven’t seen anywhere near a cohesive or effective message against Biden’s coronavirus stimulus or infrastructure and jobs bills, just like we haven’t seen a cohesive or effective message on much of anything from Republicans.
 The result has been that the coronavirus stimulus has polled as one of the most popular major pieces of legislation in decades, and Biden’s overall handling of the pandemic is a feather in his cap.

-The result has also been that much of what Biden is doing right now is actually more popular than he is personally, which is unusual at this juncture of a presidency this century, even if presidential popularity isn’t.
+The result has also been that much of what Biden is doing is actually more popular than he is personally, which is unusual at this juncture of a presidency this century, even if presidential popularity isn’t.
 And as those perceptions of his signature legislation and his handling of the biggest issue cement themselves in people’s minds, it becomes more difficult to knock him down personally.

 Which might be, even though it’s still early, why we’re seeing the kind of fretting evident among certain Republicans right now.